 The story of the search for Bond needs no repeating – a trail of later regretful actors was left behind and Connery awarded the part.
 Fleming had also come to the conclusion that Connery was ‘a real charmer – fairly unknown but a good actor with the right physique.’
 In 1962 in an interview with The New Yorker, Fleming said, “When I wrote the first one, in 1953, I wanted Bond to be an extremely dull, uninteresting man to whom things happened; I wanted him to be the blunt instrument.”
-Some of this is retained in the film but besides being brutal he is also smart and sophisticated, knows how to play at the baccarat table in Mayfair’s Les Ambassadeurs Casino, and what champagne to order.
+This is retained in the film but besides being brutal he is also smart and sophisticated, knows how to play at the baccarat table in Mayfair’s Les Ambassadeurs Casino, and what champagne to order.
 Harwood was able to capture these potentially contradictory elements perfectly which lead to Broccoli reflecting in his autobiography, ‘Physically, and in his general persona, he was too much of a rough-cut to be a replica of Fleming’s upper-class agent.
 This suited us fine, because we were looking to give our 007 a much broader box-office appeal.’

 The UK’s leading film magazine for buffs, Sight and Sound, noted that while it had taken a surprisingly long time to reach the screen, ‘it seems as if it is here to stay.’ and that ‘all the accusations made against Ian Fleming’s novels can now be repeated.’
 It appealed, they decided, ‘to everyone’s worst instincts.’
 They were not great fans in the end deciding that while it was ‘reprehensible it was admittedly watchable.’